-Check if code is running in Electron renderer
+Check if code is running in Electron renderer process.

-Electron code can run in either the main
+Electron code can run in either the main process or

-process.
+the renderer process.
 This is the same as asking if

 the code is running in a web page with access to the